California eRecycling Program

 Alianza specializes in the environmentally safe and socially responsible dismantling of electronic waste as defined by the State of California eRecycling Program.
 All material sent to Alianza is nearly 100% recycled into 3 main commodities: metals, plastic and glass.
 Maximum commodity return, NO electronics are placed in landfills and nothing is illegally exported to other nations.

-Alianza tracks all e-waste entering its facilities through a unique bar code tracking system capable of locating e-waste at all stages from receiving reports, to reconciliation reports, to downstream vendors.
+Alianza tracks all e-waste entering its facilities through an E-Waste Tracker Commodity Management System.
 This assures that all e-waste received by Alianza is 100% recycled and traceable.
 This “point to point” tracking method ensures that e-waste does not end up in the hands of other companies, local landfills, and is not illegally exported to other nations.
 Certificates of Destruction are issued on all e-waste recycled Alianza for recycling, thus creating a level of comfort for clients knowing that their e-waste is being disposed of lawfully and ethically.
-Video Verification of e-waste destruction is yet another service that Alianza offers its clients, providing additional assurance that their confidential or proprietary information will be 100% destroyed.
+Video Verification of e-waste destruction is yet another service that Alianza can offer its clients, providing additional assurance that their confidential or proprietary information is 100% destroyed.

 According to the California Integrated Waste Management Board, electronic discards, or e-waste, is one of the fastest growing segments of our nation’s waste stream.
 In addition, some researchers estimate that nearly 75 percent of old electronics are in storage, in part because of the uncertainty of how to properly dispose of these items.